svenyurgensson/penetrator/README.md

 This gem aimed to help with reuse code in ruby projects.
 Highly inspired from http://github.com/makandra/modularity gem but slightly modified for supporting conventional *super* inheritance chaining methods.
+Also shameless borrowed code from ActiveSupport::Coerce and I should say thanks that Ruby Hackers, who wrote it.

 ## Installation